Homebirth

 —Grand Midwife Umm Salaamah “Sondra” Abdullah-Zaimah

-In-depth prenatal appointments foster a relationship of trust, respect, and understanding between midwife and birthing person.
-When combined with excellent clinical care, they are the foundation of safe homebirth.
+One-on-one prenatal care helps build a relationship of trust, respect, and open communication between midwife and birthing person.
+This, combined with excellent clinical care, is the foundation of safe homebirth.

-These appointments take place in the comfort and privacy of your own home and are a full hour long.
+Prenatal appointments are typically one hour long and take place in the comfort and privacy of your own home.
 We meet once per month until 28 weeks of pregnancy, every other week from 28 to 36 weeks gestation, and then weekly until birth—more often, if needed.

-The physical checkup (blood pressure, pulse, checking baby’s growth and position, listening to baby’s heartbeat, etc.) require less than 15 minutes to complete.
-The bulk of the appointment time is dedicated to answering all your questions about pregnancy changes, wellness options, and your vision for your birth and growing family.
+The physical checkup (blood pressure, pulse, checking baby’s growth and position, listening to baby’s heartbeat, etc.) takes only about 15 minutes to complete.
+The bulk of the appointment time is dedicated to answering all your questions about pregnancy and birth and discussing your wellness options and your vision for your birth and growing family.

 Family participation, including that of siblings, is encouraged in all aspects of your care.